‘I Am JFK Jr.’: New Documentary Hints Heavy Expectations For Kennedy’s Son

 I Am JFK Jr. is the title of a new documentary about the son of President John F. Kennedy.
 It has been 17 years since a tragic plane crash took his life.
 Even though documentaries and books have been done on this man before, the upcoming project is said to be quite revealing.
 From the sound of it, it seems like he was overwhelmed and possibly quite lonely.
 It was also mentioned what he would think of social media if he were alive today.

-According to Today, Sheinelle Jones reported that friends and celebrities will talk about the life of “America’s prince” in the TV documentary.
+According to Today, Sheinelle Jones reported that friends and celebrities would talk about the life of “America’s prince” in the TV documentary.
 Famous names that will speak include actor Robert DeNiro, supermodel Cindy Crawford, and even Mike Tyson.
 On Today‘s website, it was clarified that JFK Jr., George & I author Matt Berman was not part of the documentary project.
 However, he does appear in it because he was interviewed during filming.

 This Saturday, it will be the 17-year anniversary of John F. Kennedy Jr.’s tragic death.
 The revealing new documentary will take a closer look at his life.
 It was noted by Jones that nearly two decades later, people are still fascinated with him.
 Set to air on Spike TV following a theatrical release, I Am JFK Jr. will have interviews from people who knew him well.
 It is teased that the documentary offers a “rare glimpse into his life.”